pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Adjetivos, Advérbios e Resolução de Provas.md

 EXERCÍCIOS

-Item.
 1. Observe o exemplo, depois escreva e traduza as sentenças utilizando os adjetivos nos parênteses.

 a) Helen is Rob. (young)

 Helen is younger than Bob.
 (Helen é mais jovem do que Bob.)

 b) Oranges arelemons. (sweet)

 c) Buenos Aires is
 d) Enqlish is